TRUMPF-IoT/cdeDocs/docs/Tutorial/TechnologyTutorial.md

 ## Chapter 1 - Getting Visual Studio Ready

 We recommend using the latest version of Visual Studio.
-By the time of writing this article we were using Visual Studio 2019 16.0.
+By the time of writing this article we were using Visual Studio 2022 17.6.
 Make sure you have the following options installed when you install VS:

-* ASP.NET and Web Development (.NET Core 3.1)
+* ASP.NET and Web Development (.NET 6.0)
 * .NET Desktop Development
 * Universal Windows Platform Development (if you want to include the C-DEngine in a UWP application)
 * .NET Core cross-platform development